deke76/web-notes/README.md

 # Darcy's Notes

 ## Summary
-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by Darcy Lauder for the Lighthouse Labs Web Development Bootcamp.